Tetragramm/flying-circus-typst-template/template/Main.typ

 #let title = "Sample Flying Circus Book"
 #let author = "Tetragramm"

-#show: FlyingCircus.with(Title: title, Author: author, CoverImg: image("images/Cover.png"), Dedication: [It's Alive!!!
-MUAHAHAHA!])
+#show: FlyingCircus.with(Title: title, Author: author, CoverImg: image("images/Cover.png"), Dedication: [Look strange?
+You probably don't have the fonts installed.

+Download the fonts from #link("https://github.com/Tetragramm/flying-circus-typst-template/archive/refs/heads/Fonts.zip")[HERE].
+Install them on your computer, upload them to the Typst web-app (anywhere in the project is fine) or use the Typst command line option --font-path to include them.])

 #FCPlane(
   read("Basic Biplane_stats.json"),